American Bar Association House of Delegates

 Application Information Current Delegates

-In 2014, the State Bar will consider the new appointment and/or reappointment of six (6) State Bar delegates and one or more alternates to the American Bar Association (ABA) House of Delegates.
+In 2015, the State Bar will consider the new appointment and/or reappointment of five (5) State Bar delegates, including a young lawyer delegate, and one or more alternates to the American Bar Association (ABA) House of Delegates.
 Incumbents who have served less than three consecutive terms may apply for reappointment.

 State Bar delegates: